ibm-cloud-docs/transit-gateway/vpe.md

 {: #vpe-terraform}
 {: terraform}

-If you plan to access the transit gateway service using Terraform, make sure to set the `IBMCLOUD_TG_API_ENDPOINT` environment variable to `private.transit.cloud.ibm.com`.
+If you plan to access the transit gateway service by using Terraform, make sure to set the `IBMCLOUD_TG_API_ENDPOINT` environment variable to `private.transit.cloud.ibm.com`.
 For example:

 ```sh
 export IBMCLOUD_TG_API_ENDPOINT=private.transit.cloud.ibm.com